 The result of the expo?

 From fiber to garment to compostable garment bags, the Future Fabric Expo offered inspiration on how the environmental impacts of fashion can be reduced through innovation in textiles, novel ideas to transform the fashion system and design practice.
-Nothing like a concentrated curated sustainability textiles showcase to push the “fast forward” on making fashion circular!
+Nothing like concentrated curated sustainability textiles showcase to push the “fast forward” on making fashion circular!